Best OTC Hearing Aids (2026)

 Eargo 8 vs Sony CRE-C20

-The two best in-the-canal / invisible options — but both come with asterisks.
+The two best in-the-canal / invisible options — but only one is still buyable.
 Eargo 8 is the most discreet CIC and fully supported, at a steep ~$2,699.
-Sony CRE-C20 was the speech-recognition leader at ~$899-1,000, but it's discontinued as of April 2026, so availability is the deciding factor. [src5, src6]
+Sony CRE-C20 was the speech-recognition leader at ~$999, but it's discontinued as of April 2026 and its Amazon listing is now “Currently unavailable” — availability, not performance, decides this matchup. [src5, src6]

-Pick Eargo 8 if: invisibility is non-negotiable and you want a device that's still actively sold and supported.
+Pick Eargo 8 if: invisibility is non-negotiable and you want a device that's still actively sold and supported — for most buyers in 2026 this is the only real choice of the two.

-Pick Sony CRE-C20 if: you can find remaining stock at a discount and want top speech recognition for less than Eargo — accepting the discontinued status.
+Pick Sony CRE-C20 if: you find legitimate remaining stock at a discount and want top speech recognition for less than Eargo — accepting the discontinued, end-of-life status and no new-unit support.

 Decision Logic